mo-sangha/book/chapters/1.typ

 If the practitioner notices bindus (small light spheres within rays) with togal introduction, then it corresponds with the first togal vision.
+This serves as pointing out the nature within phenomena.
-Now one has been introduced to two aspects of reality never seen before.
+Now one has been introduced to two aspects of reality, which are one and the same: the nature of subjective cognition and the nature of the sense world.
+This is the precedent for both spectrums to release from conditioning.
-Natural patterns of labeling and apprehending these things will emerge, but ultimately we can adjust to leaving these two aspects alone after recognition.
+Natural patterns of labeling and apprehending will emerge, but ultimately we can adjust to leaving these two aspects alone after recognition.

 In phase one we are introduced to the fruit as the path.